 The stringers should be anchored to the concrete pad using anchor bolts and a pressure treated kicker or a galvanized angle iron bolted to the inside of the stringer.
 Risers and treads can be constructed out of the same material used for decking.

-When planning your deck stairs don’t forget to include a handrail.
+When planning your deck stairs don’t forget to include Outdoor Step Handrails.
 Though not always required by code, a handrail is practical, it improves safety and can be a bonus when it comes to appearance.

 For more home improvement tips and information search our website or call our listener line any time at 1-800-737-2474!
 All you need to do is leave your name, telephone number and your question.